-You' then head to Dexter Avenue King Memorial Baptist Church, a National Historic Landmark, you'll see the modest pulpit where Rev. Martin Luther King, Jr. first preached his message of hope and brotherhood.
+Then you'll head to Dexter Avenue King Memorial Baptist Church, a National Historic Landmark, and you'll see the modest pulpit where Rev. Martin Luther King, Jr. first preached his message of hope and brotherhood.
 This church was also a center point of the Montgomery bus boycott.
 A large mural in the church depicts King’s civil rights crusade from Montgomery to Memphis.

-You'll take a tour of Sixteenth Street Baptist Church, the first black church in Birmingham.
-The church became central to the Civil Rights Movement during the 60s and Dr. Martin Luther King, Jr. was a frequent speaker there.
+Your first stop will be a tour of Sixteenth Street Baptist Church, the first black church in Birmingham.
+The church became central to the Civil Rights Movement during the 1960s and Dr. Martin Luther King, Jr. was a frequent speaker there.
 In September of 1963, the church was the target of a racially motivated bombing that killed four girls.
-The church was rebuilt with the help of donations and it reopened in June of 1964.
+The church was rebuilt with the help of donations and reopened in June of 1964.

 Today you'll visit the Birmingham Civil Rights Institute, a cultural and educational research center that promotes a comprehensive understanding and appreciation for the significance of civil rights developments in Birmingham with an increasing emphasis on the international struggle for universal human rights.
 BCRI is a “living institution” that views the lessons of the past as crucial to understanding our heritage and defining our future.

-This afternoon your trip comes to a close as you hop of your bus or head to the airport.
+This afternoon your Civil Rights trip comes to a close as you hop on your bus or head to the airport.

 Every single tour that we operate is unique and tailored for your group.